sourceincite/sourceincite.github.io/_posts/0000-00-00-a-smorgashorde-of-vulnerabilities-a-comparative-analysis-of-discovery.md

         }
 ```

-<p class="cn" markdown="1">The attacker supplied url is parsed as the first argument to the constructor of the `Trean_Queue_Task_Crawl` class (defined in the `trean/lib/Queue/Task/Crawl.php` script) and the created instance is added to a queue.
-Classes that are added to a queue have their `run` method triggered:</p>
+The attacker supplied url is parsed as the first argument to the constructor of the `Trean_Queue_Task_Crawl` class (defined in the `trean/lib/Queue/Task/Crawl.php` script) and the created instance is added to a queue.
+Classes that are added to a queue have their `run` method triggered:

 ```php
 class Trean_Queue_Task_Crawl implements Horde_Queue_Task